Chemistry (M.S.)

 Faculty Research Advisor and Thesis Committee

 Students select a research advisor during the first semester in the program after interviewing at least three faculty members.
 During each semester thereafter, students conduct independent research under the supervision of the Faculty Research Advisor.
-In the second year of residence and before the Research Progress Report, a thesis committee is selected.
-This committee evaluates the student's Research Progress Report and the Thesis Defense.
+In the second year of residence and before the Thesis Research Proposal, a thesis committee is selected.
+This committee evaluates the student's Thesis Research Proposal and the Thesis Defense.

 Code | Title | Credits |